Fragile X LINKS Group of Eastern Massachusetts

 I’ve noticed that a lot of people in the last few days are finding the blog by searching “what does 2 to 3 inches of snow look like?”

 I’m thinking this may be a lot of my southern neighbors who are looking at just such a weather forecast.
-Please rest assured that this is not . . . → Read More: A public service announcement.
+Please rest assured that this is not what 2 to 3 inches of snow looks like!
+That was 18 inches so there is no need for you to panic.